get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 ## Todos

 - [x] Setup Convex folder as a package and make sure it works
+- [x] Make sure Convex is working in web
+- [ ] Make sure Convex is working on mobile – issue here
+- [ ] Troubleshoot QR code not showing up on mobile app terminal

 - [ ] Finish adding auth + backend functionality to mobile app
+- [ ] Finish adding auth + backend functionality to web app
 - [ ] Migrate mobile app to TypeScript
-- [ ] Finish adding auth + backend functionality to web app
-- [ ] [Maybe] Troubleshoot QR code not showing up on mobile app
 - [ ] [Maybe] Figure out env from Next.js after
 - [ ] [Maybe] migrate to pnpm